MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 2. Fuzzy Text Search:

 User Story 3:
-As a user, I want the extension to perform fuzzy text searches, so that I can find elements even when I make typos or only remember part of the text.
+As a user, I want the extension to perform fuzzy text searches, so that I can find interactive elements like buttons, input fields, links even when I make typos or only remember part of the text.

 Acceptance Criteria:
-- The search function matches partial text
+- The search function matches partial text: all buttons, anchors, links and inputs on the page
 - The search function is tolerant of minor spelling mistakes
 - Search results are ranked by relevance
 - The search is performed across all visible elements on the web page